 Six Estate Planning Mistakes to Avoid

 One important facet of estate planning is beneficiary designations.
 These designations are common on documents such as insurance policies and retirement plans.
 Although it may seem simple to put a name on a designation and forget about it, this can often lead to adverse consequences.
-A recent article discusses six things that can go wrong with beneficiary designation forms, and how to avoid them.

 - Failing to Name a Beneficiary: Review all of your assets with beneficiary designations periodically to ensure that a beneficiary is named for each.